Planck 2013 results. I. Overview of products and scientific results: Summary and Conclusions

-These results highlight the maturity and high precision being achieved in our understanding of the Universe, and at the same time herald a new era in which we can no longer ignore tiny but significant deviations at low $\ell$s from our current standard model.
+These results highlight the maturity and precision being achieved in our understanding of the Universe, but at the same time reveal small differences between the data and the best-fit model whose significance is not yet fully understood.

 Other results for which the current \Planck\ data are making unique contributions are: \begin{itemize}